 Are you looking for some fun activities to enjoy with your kids?
 You’ll find a lovely collection of activities from playing ‘true and false’, following an opposite foot trail, and celebrating Opposite Day.

-10 Fun Ways to Use Opposite Flashcards – You’ll find an opposite printable activity pack to download.
-In addition, you’re given 10 different activities that you can do with your kids as you work on learning about opposites.
-You can name opposites, match opposites, play “true or false”, solve multiple-choice, and so on.
-The best part is that you’re given the instructions you need in order to complete the various activities.
+10 Fun Ways to Use Opposite Flashcards – You’ll find an opposite printable activity pack to download with 10 different activities.
+Name the opposites, match opposites, play “true or false”, solve multiple-choice, and so on.
+Instructions are included to complete the activities.

 Create an Opposite Foot Trail – Make your kids an opposite foot trail to follow.
 It’s a great way to teach the opposite concept and doesn’t require a large time investment.
 Plus you can use the foot trail with both readers and pre-readers.

 Fun Ways to Celebrate Opposite Day – Have you ever heard of Opposite Day?
-The official day is January 25th, but you can celebrate at other times if you want.
+The official day is January 25th, but you can celebrate at other times of the year.
 It’s a fun day to enjoy some opposites activities such as wearing your clothing backward, completing an opposite scavenger hunt, singing the alphabet backward, and more!